kashyap-1811/DSA-Interview-Preparation/README.md

    cd Stack
    ```

-3. **Explore and solve**
+3. **Explore questions and try solving them**

-   * Read the problem statement
+   * Read the problem statement.
-   * Attempt the solution yourself
+   * Attempt the problem yourself.
-   * Check the provided solution for optimization ideas
+   * Check the provided solution for reference or optimization ideas.

-4. **Contribute**
+4. **Contribute!**

-   * Add new problems or improve existing ones via pull requests
+   Found a better approach or a new question?
+Feel free to submit a pull request.

 ---